iuliaL/vending-machine-ReactJS/README.md

 Why did I chose the frameworks and libraries I did?

-I chose :
+Stack :
    - ReactJs because this vending machine app is a great React exercise
    - Browserify for making use of node modularity on the client-side and bundle those together
    - watchify - development watcher that observes changes and rebundles the modules when something changed
    - small static server with Express to have my front-end served easily

 What functionality did I focus on?
 What did I omit?
-Why?

 The vending machine flow:
 First the user is asked to select a product, he gets the price displayed, then he needs to insert cash relying